CharlieDinh/pFedMe/README.md

 **Paper is accepted by NeurIPS 2020.**

-This repository not only implements pFedMe but also FedAvg, and Per-FedAvg algorithms.
+This repository does not only implement pFedMe but also FedAvg, and Per-FedAvg algorithms.
 (Federated Learning using Pytorch)

 # Software requirements: